kolenaIO/kolena/docs/quickstart.md

 poetry run python3 age_estimation/seed_test_suite.py
 ```

-After this script has completed, we can visit [app.kolena.io/~/testing](https://app.kolena.io/redirect/testing) to view
+After this script has completed, we can visit the [:kolena-test-suite-16: Test Suites](https://app.kolena.io/redirect/testing)
-our newly created test suites.
+page to view our newly created test suites.

 In this `age_estimation` example, we've created test suites stratifying the LFW dataset (which is stored as a CSV in
 S3) into test cases by age, estimated race, and estimated gender.